TobikoData/sqlmesh/docs/api/overview.md

 Formats all SQL model files in place.

 ## diff
-Shows the diff between the local model and a model in an evironment.
+Shows the diff between the local model and a model in an environment.

 ## dag
 Shows the [DAG](../glossary.md).